 With a reputation for disrupting the natural flow of rivers and blocking migratory fish passages, dams have cemented themselves as one of the most controversial pieces of infrastructure around the globe.
 Unfortunately, this controversy often overshadows the many benefits dams provide when properly updated and maintained.
 While many feel that removal is the only option when a dam has reached the end of its useful life, there is another option — dam alternatives and modification.

 What is Dam Modification?

 The dam modification process leaves a portion of the original structure in place at its current location, but design and/or river changes are made.
 Modifications may include adjustments to the slope of the river bed, upstream pool, or scour pool on the downstream side of the dam.
 Popular methods to modify a dam include partial removal, rock riffles, rock arch rapids, and rock ramps.

-Removing only a section of a dam is a common modification practice in an effort to improve natural and aquatic resources along with increased safety for recreational river users.
+Removing only a section of a dam is a common modification practice to improve natural and aquatic resources along with increased safety for recreational river users.
 Features that can be partially removed include gates and spillways.

 In some instances, like the Hydroelectric Dam in Fort Dodge, Iowa, the original spillway was partially removed, leaving only a section that will be used as a drop feature for kayakers.
-The headwalls, powerhouse, and a portion of the tainter gate remained in place in an effort to provide bank protection and keep some of the structures historical integrity intact.
+The headwalls, powerhouse, and a portion of the tainter gate remained in place to provide bank protection and keep some of the structure’s historical integrity intact.

-Rock riffle consists of rows of boulders and rock slope that are installed downstream of a dam to resemble natural rapids.
+Rock riffle consists of rows of boulders and rock slopes installed downstream of a dam to resemble natural rapids.
 Instead of spilling over the dam in a steep vertical drop, water descends gradually over the rock riffle.
 The dam still holds water to maintain upstream pools.